-NOTE: The Mansfield Oil company manages the billing process for Comdata transactions.
+NOTE: The Mansfield Energy Corporation manages the billing process for Comdata transactions.

 The card custodian reconciles the receipts submitted by departmental fuel card users to the charges listed on the transaction report.
-The card custodian may dispute unrecognized charges.
+The card custodian may contest unrecognized charges.

 The fuel receipt is required.
 If no receipt is available, the card custodian runs a Transaction Detail Report.
 To obtain the report, go to the iConnectData website at:

-See Appendix 2 on 95.37.13-14 for instructions for obtaining the Transaction Detail Report.
+See Appendix 2 on 95.37.17-19 for instructions for obtaining the Transaction Detail Report.
 For access to iConnectData, the card custodian contacts the fuel card administration team in Accounts Payable.

-When the card custodian completes the reconciliation, he or she submits the Comdata Reconciliation Report to the fuel card approving official for review and approval.
-The approving official signs to indicate approval of the charges.
+When the card custodian completes the reconciliation, he or she submits the Comdata Reconciliation Report to the department chair or director for review and approval.
+The department chair or director signs to indicate approval of the charges.

-If the department chair or director approves the listed charges, the card custodian routes the Comdata Reconciliation Report and associated fuel receipts to the appropriate departmental fiscal manager.
+If the department chair or director approves the listed charges, the card custodian routes the Comdata Reconciliation Report and associated fuel receipts to the appropriate departmental fiscal personnel.

-The fiscal manager reconciles the transactions to the online BALANCES or the budget statement and retains the signed Comdata Reconciliation Report and associated receipts in accordance with the stated records retention period.
+Applicable personnel reconcile the transactions to the online BALANCES or the budget statement and retain the signed Comdata Reconciliation Report and associated receipts in accordance with the stated records retention period.
 See 90.01.